-In this blog post I’m going to discuss how I teach close reading in my classroom with a focus on non-fiction.
+In this blog post I’m going to discuss how I teach close reading strategies in my classroom with a focus on non-fiction.
 Close reading means to read a text more than once in order to develop a greater understanding of the text.
-I teach close reading in small groups of no more than six students, whilst the rest of the class rotate around independent reading activities.
+When teaching close reading strategies, I work with small groups of no more than six students, whilst the rest of the class rotate around independent reading activities.

 Firstly we look at the overall layout of the text together before starting reading.
 We focus on organisational features, title and briefly scan the text.
 What do students predict the text is about?
 Is it fiction/ non-fiction?
 What is the genre?
 Have they seen a similar text previously?
 Before the first read the student begin to form ideas about the text based on their own experiences and knowledge.